User-friendly introduction to PAC-Bayes bounds: Heavy-tailed Losses

-\subsubsection{Bounds based on moment inequalities}
+\subsection{Bounds based on moment inequalities}

-Based on techniques developped in~\cite{hon2014,beg2016},~\cite{alq2018} proved inequalities similar to PAC-Bayes bounds, that hold for heavy-tailed losses (they can also hold for non i.i.d losses, we will discuss this point later).
+Based on techniques developped of \citet{hon2014,beg2016}, \citet{alq2018} proved inequalities similar to PAC-Bayes bounds, that hold for heavy-tailed losses (they can also hold for non i.i.d. losses, we will discuss this point later).
 Curiously, these bounds depend no longer on the Kullback-Leibler divergence, but on other divergences.
-An example of such an inequality is provided here and relies only on the assumption that the losses have a variance. \begin{thm}[Corollary 1 in~\cite{alq2018}] Assume that the $\ell_i(\theta)$ are independent and such that ${\rm Var}(\ell_i(\theta)) \leq \kappa < \infty$.
-Then, for any $\varepsilon>0$,
+An example of such an inequality is provided here and relies only on the assumption that the losses have a variance.
+We recall a notation from Section~\ref{section:tight}: ${\rm V}(\theta) = {\rm Var}(\ell_i(\theta))$. \begin{theorem}[Corollary 1, \citet{alq2018}] Assume that the $\ell_i(\theta)$ are independent and such that ${\rm V}(\theta) \leq \kappa < \infty$.
+Then, for any $\delta>0$,

 where $\chi^2(\rho\|\pi) $ is the chi-square divergence: